AureusStratus/ExoGenesis/README.md

 A mod that adds a lot more content to the game.
 <br>I just hope you guys enjoy my mod.

-`note`: The plasma orb trail idea originally came from the exotic mod as well as the energy sphere ability on my primordial, and earth unit

 ## The mod adds:
 alot of stuff